metio/terraform-provider-k8s/docs/data-sources/volsync_backube_replication_destination_v1alpha1_manifest.md

 - `access_modes` (List of String) accessModes specifies the access modes for the destination volume.
 - `capacity` (String) capacity is the size of the destination volume to create.
+- `cleanup_temp_pvc` (Boolean) Set this to true to delete the temp destination PVC (dynamically provisioned by VolSync) at the end of each successful ReplicationDestination sync iteration.
+If destinationPVC is set, this will have no effect, VolSync will only cleanup temp PVCs that it deployed.
+Note that if this is set to true, every sync this ReplicationDestination makes will re-provision a new temp destination PVC and all data will need to be sent again during the sync.
+Dynamically provisioned destination PVCs will always be deleted if the owning ReplicationDestination is removed, even if this setting is false.
+The default is false.
 - `copy_method` (String) copyMethod describes how a point-in-time (PiT) image of the destination volume should be created.
 - `custom_ca` (Attributes) customCA is a custom CA that will be used to verify the remote (see [below for nested schema](#nestedatt--spec--rclone--custom_ca))
 - `destination_pvc` (String) destinationPVC is a PVC to use as the transfer destination instead of automatically provisioning one.
 Either this field or both capacity and accessModes must be specified.